Mabel Ellery Adams: Education and academic career

 Mabel Ellery Adams was born on 2 February 1865.
-In 1907 she received the Caroline Wilby Prize for an inquiry into the condition of 100 deaf persons who had been pupils at the Horace Mann School in Boston.
+In 1907, she received the Caroline Wilby Prize for an inquiry into the condition of 100 deaf persons who had been pupils at the Horace Mann School in Boston.
 In 1908, she graduated from Radcliffe College.

-From 1919 to 1935, she was a principal of the Horace Mann School for the Deaf in Boston.
-In 1928, she received an honorary M. A. from Gallaudet College.
+From 1919 to 1935, Adams was a principal of the Horace Mann School for the Deaf in Boston.
+In 1928, she received an honorary master's degree from Gallaudet College.
 From 1927 to 1928, Adams was a member of the National Research Council at Washington on the Problems of Deaf and in 1930 was a member of the Committee on the Hard-of-Hearing Child at a White House Conference.

 In 1933, Adams attended the 28th meeting of the convention of American Instructors of the Deaf in a joint meeting with an international congress on education of the deaf in West Trenton, New Jersey.

 She is mentioned as a notable American woman in the book Notable American Women, 1607-1950: A Biographical Dictionary.

 Mabel Ellery Adams died on 23 September 1935.
 She is buried at Milton Cemetery in Milton, Massachusetts.